seanox/review/README.md

 # Changes (Change Log)
-## 1.4.2 20180907 (summary of the current version)
+## 1.5.0 2020xxxx (summary of the next version)
-BF: Correction when continuing the search
-BF: Correction for patterns with only whitespaces (strn...)
-BF: Correction in the preview of the found places
+CR: Build: Uniform use of ./LICENSE and ./CHANGES
+CR: Build: Update to use Java 11

 [Read more](https://raw.githubusercontent.com/seanox/review/master/CHANGES)